galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 ## Import auxiliary datasets

 For extracting the variants, we need to get the SARS-CoV-2 reference (a sequence-identical copy of [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2?report=fasta)) and gene name aliases (to give gene regions easily recognizable names), i.e. a custom tabular file mapping NCBI RefSeq Protein identifiers as used by snpEff version 4.5covid19 to their commonly used names.

-In addition, we need for datasets generated using ARTIC protocols 2 extra datasets: a BED file with ARTIC network primer scheme and a custom tabular file describing the amplicon grouping of the primers in the primer scheme file.
+In addition, for raw data generated using the ARTIC protocol, we need 2 extra datasets:
+- a BED file with ARTIC network primer scheme
+- a custom tabular file describing the amplicon grouping of the primers in the primer scheme file

 > ### {% icon comment %} Not using the standard ARTIC primer set for amplification?
 >